RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

 Git is a widely used, fast, flexible and robust distributed source control management (SCM) system.
 Unlike centralized SCM solutions like subversion, each working copy of the code is a full-fledged repository.
 Each repository contains the complete history of the project, including branches from the main development line, which is typically called "main".
 The revision history in a repository is represented as a graph -- specifically, as a directed acyclic graph (DAG).
-When a revision is committed to a repository, it is saved as a node in a with an edge indicating the previous revision.
+When a revision is committed to a repository, it is saved as a node with an edge indicating the previous revision.
 A "branch" is a named revision at the terminal vertex of a DAG; the branch name always references the most recent revision in a branch.
 Non-terminal revisions can be named using [[tags|http://git-scm.com/book/en/Git-Basics-Tagging]].
 Each branch can be traced back to the root vertex and thus each branch can be thought of as a possible, reasonable trace through the revision history.
 An interesting effect of this design is that all paths through the history (i.e. all branches) are equally valid.
 The "main" branch, by convention, is the one we think of as the official branch, what we would call "trunk" in SVN.

 A common metaphor used to describe the structure of a git repository is the hydra.
 There are many heads (branches), but there is only one body (repository).
 At any one time, only one branch can be "checked out."
 The files in that branch can be examined and edited exactly as you would expect to edit them.
 You'll make your modifications, you'll commit them to your checked-out branch, and then, if you check out another branch, all of the modifications you made to your first branch will disappear from the source tree.